Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 SAST examines code without running it.
 In this guide, GitHub CodeQL is used because it integrates directly with GitHub Actions and the Security tab.

+CodeQL checks fail pull requests automatically when they detect high or critical security issues, so in this lab you should expect SAST jobs to fail until you address the reported findings. [web:158][web:155]

 ### SAST workflow YAML

 Create `.github/workflows/1-sast-only.yml`: